Graphics Card Compatibility – Here’s How To Check

 This is an aspect that is easily forgotten, but one that can mess with graphics card compatibility.
 Make sure you know the specifications of your case, as you can easily check the dimensions of the graphics card, which are usually readily available on the manufacturer’s website.

-If you either forget the type of case you have or can’t identify it, you can always manually measure the inside of the case with a tape measure.
-This isn’t the most convenient method, but it serves its purpose as a last resort.
+If you either forget the type of case you have or can’t identify it, you can always manually measure the interior of the case with a tape measure.
+This isn’t the most practical method, but it serves its purpose as a last resort.
 Just make sure the PC is turned off and unplugged when you do this.

-In most cases, you will want to focus on the length of the graphics card, as it is usually the main issue.
+In most cases, you will want to focus on the length of the graphics card, as it is usually the primary concern.
 It’s also good to know the width, as it’s possible that this could interfere with other components in your PC.
-Another thing to consider is the backplate slots, as they can give a false impression due to sometimes being wider than the GPU.
+Another thing to consider is the backplate slots, as they can give a misleading impression due to sometimes being wider than the GPU.

 Measuring GPU clearance inside PC case